Nistiah/InvoiceGenerator/README.md

 # InvoiceGenerator

 This Java class `InvoiceGenerator` is part of the `org.example.invoicegenerator` package.
 It is responsible for generating an invoice in PDF format based on the provided data.
+For now it is designed to cater to the requirements of generating invoices in the Polish language and follows the Polish invoicing paradigm.

 ## Class Structure